 13.1.4.2.
 Dependent personality disorder.
-Dependent personality disorder is characterized by pervasive and excessive need to be taken care of by others (APA, 2013).
+Dependent personality disorder is characterized by pervasive and excessive need to be taken care of by others (APA, 2022).
 This intense need leads to submissive and clinging behaviors as they fear they will be abandoned or separated from their parent, spouse, or another person with whom they are in a dependent relationship.
 They are so dependent on this other individual that they cannot make even the smallest decisions without first consulting with them and gaining their approval or reassurance.
 They often allow others to assume complete responsibility for their life, making decisions in nearly all aspects of their lives.
 Rarely will they challenge these decisions as their fear of losing this relationship greatly outweighs their desire to express their own opinion.
-Should the relationship end, the individual experiences significant feelings of helplessness and quickly seeks out another relationship to replace the old one (APA, 2013).
+Should the relationship end, the individual experiences significant feelings of helplessness and quickly seeks out another relationship to replace the old one (APA, 2022).

 When they are on their own, individuals with dependent personality disorder express difficulty initiating and engaging in tasks on their own.
 They lack self-confidence and feel helpless when they are left to care for themselves or engage in tasks on their own.
-So that they do not have to engage in tasks alone, individuals will go to great lengths to seek out support of others, often volunteering for unpleasant tasks if it means they will get the reassurance they need (APA, 2013).
+So that they do not have to engage in tasks alone, individuals will go to great lengths to seek out support of others, often volunteering for unpleasant tasks if it means they will get the reassurance they need (APA, 2022).

 13.1.4.3.
-Obsessive-Compulsive personality disorder.
-OCPD is defined by an individual's preoccupation with orderliness, perfectionism, and ability to control situations that they lose flexibility, openness, and efficiency in everyday life (APA, 2013).
+Obsessive-compulsive personality disorder (OCPD).
+OCPD is defined by an individual's preoccupation with orderliness, perfectionism, and ability to control situations that they lose flexibility, openness, and efficiency in everyday life (APA, 2022).
 One's preoccupation with details, rules, lists, order, organization, or schedules overshadows the larger picture of the task or activity.
 In fact, the need to complete the task or activity is significantly impacted by the individual's self-imposed high standards and need to complete the task perfectly, that the task often does not get completed.
 The desire to complete the task perfectly often causes the individual to spend an excessive amount of time on the task, occasionally repeating it until it is to their standard.
 Due to repetition and attention to fine detail, the individual often does not have time to engage in leisure activities or tasks, individuals with OCPD will not seek help from others, as they are convinced that the others are incompetent and will not complete the task up to their standard.

 Personally, individuals with OCD are rigid and stubborn, particularly with their morals, ethics, and values.
 Not only do they hold these standards for themselves, but they also expect others to have similarly high standards, thus causing significant disruption to their social interactions.
-The rigid and stubborn behaviors are also seen in their financial status, as they are known to live significantly below their means to prepare financially for a potential catastrophe (APA, 2013).
+The rigid and stubborn behaviors are also seen in their financial status, as they are known to live significantly below their means to prepare financially for a potential catastrophe (APA, 2022).
 Similarly, they may have difficulty discarding worn-out or worthless items, despite their lack of sentimental value.

-While some argue that OCPD and OCD are one and the same, others believe there is a distinct difference as the personality disorder lacks definitive obsessions and compulsions (APA, 2013).
-Although many individuals are diagnosed with both OCD and OCPD, research indicates that individuals with OCPD are more likely to be diagnosed with major depression, generalized anxiety disorder, or substance abuse disorder than OCD (APA, 2013).
+Though on the surface it may appear that OCPD and OCD are one and the same, there is a distinct difference as the personality disorder lacks definitive obsessions and compulsions (APA, 2022).
+In fact, most individuals with OCD do not have a pattern of behavior that meets criteria for this personality disorder.